g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 No!
 I am telling you that you have that option, you are more powerful than you think.

 Ladders are useful.
 Most useful work takes place inside them, despite them.
 You can't scale without a ladder.
+It's fine to [rest and vest](https://www.google.com/search?q=rest+and+vest&client=ubuntu-chr&sourceid=chrome&ie=UTF-8) once in a while.

 Please do not let me tell you what to do.